Metropolis of Kyiv: Union of Brest

 In December 1594, Bishop Terletskyi, on behalf of the Ukrainian episcopate, announced that the Orthodox Church intended to unite with the Catholic Church, provided that the Byzantine Rite and the ancient rights of the church were preserved.

 In December 1595, representatives of the Ukrainian Church in Rome signed terms of union with the Catholic Church.
 According to them, the Byzantine rite, Julian calendar, the right to elect a metropolitan and bishops, the Orthodox church calendar, the lower clergy had the right to marry, and so on.On 6 October 1596, in Brest, Metropolitan Rogoza convened a council attended by bishops, archimandrites, priests and laity.
 The Union of Brest was proclaimed at the cathedral.
 Most of the bishops, led by Metropolitan Michael Rohoza, and the Ukrainian nobility supported the union.
 On the other hand, many priests, monasteries, Cossacks and burghers opposed the union.
 Immediately after the council, Metropolitan Rogoza deprived Bishop Gedeon Balaban of Lviv and Mykhailo Kopystensky of Przemyśl, who opposed the union, of the episcopal government.
 Prince Konstantin-Vasyl Ostrozky also did not support the union.
 In addition, the Lviv Brotherhood had a stauropegia and was directly subordinated to the Patriarch of Constantinople.
 Bishop Gedeon (Balaban) became the exarch of the patriarch for Orthodox Ukrainians.
-The Kyiv and Vilnius fraternities actively declared themselves, and Orthodox fraternities began to operate in Mogilev, Minsk, Lublin, Lutsk, and other cities.
-Most monasteries, including: Kyiv-Pechersk, Vydubychi, Epiphany, St. The Trinity in Vilno, Pochaiv, and others also did not support the union.
+The Kievand Vilnius fraternities actively declared themselves, and Orthodox fraternities began to operate in Mogilev, Minsk, Lublin, Lutsk, and other cities.
+Most monasteries, including: Kiev-Pechersk, Vydubychi, Epiphany, St. The Trinity in Vilno, Pochaiv, and others also did not support the union.

-But officially Kyiv, Volodymyr-Volyn, Turoŭ-Pinsk, Lutsk, Chełm and Polatsk accepted the union.
-The Metropolitan of Kyiv found itself almost without its own hierarchy.
-This situation continued until 1620, when the Orthodox hierarchy and the Metropolitan of Kyiv were restored as part of the Ecumenical Patriarchate.
+But officially Kiev, Volodymyr-Volyn, Turoŭ-Pinsk, Lutsk, Chełm and Polatsk accepted the union.
+The Metropolitan of Kievfound itself almost without its own hierarchy.
+This situation continued until 1620, when the Orthodox hierarchy and the Metropolitan of Kievwere restored as part of the Ecumenical Patriarchate.

-The desire to unite with the Holy See was realized in the Brest Union of 1596, concluded by Metropolitan of Kyiv Mykhailo Ragoza and cemented by Pope Clement VIII.
-In Kyiv there was only a unified Metropolitan of Kyiv from 1596 to 1620.
-In the 17th century, the Kyiv union metropolitans were Michael Rohoza (1596–1599), Hypatius Potii (1599–1614), Josyf Veliamyn Rutskyi (1614–1637), Rafail Korsak (1637–1642), and Antin Sielava (1642–1699), Havryil Kolenda (1655–1674), Kyprian Zokhovskyi (1674–1693), Lev I Sliubych-Zalenskyi (1694–1708).
+The desire to unite with the Holy See was realized in the Brest Union of 1596, concluded by Metropolitan of Kiev Mykhailo Ragoza and cemented by Pope Clement VIII.
+In Kyiv there was only a unified Metropolitan of Kiev from 1596 to 1620.
+In the 17th century, the Kiev union metropolitans were Michael Rohoza (1596–1599), Hypatius Potii (1599–1614), Josyf Veliamyn Rutskyi (1614–1637), Rafail Korsak (1637–1642), and Antin Sielava (1642–1699), Havryil Kolenda (1655–1674), Kyprian Zokhovskyi (1674–1693), Lev I Sliubych-Zalenskyi (1694–1708).

-At the beginning of the 17th century, the Kyiv Union Metropolis consisted of nine dioceses:
+At the beginning of the 17th century, the Kiev Union Metropolis consisted of nine dioceses: